Let’s not beat around the bush here. Yes, fertilized eggs are safe to eat.

-This probably goes without saying, but if you don’t get to your eggs in time, and you have a broody hen sitting on her eggs for a week or two, you probably don’t want anything to do with what’s inside that shell.
+If you don’t get to your eggs in time and have a broody hen sitting on her eggs for a week or two, you probably don’t want anything to do with what’s inside that shell.
 (At least not until it’s hatched its fluffy little self out in a few more days).

 Not only will you find an alien-like creature on the inside of the fetus is healthy, but you’ll find a rotten mess if the egg has been sitting for a few weeks under the hen without a healthy chick inside.